Tour 360 Contacts

 We reserve the right to verify new and existing Suppliers’ compliance with the requirements of this Code through internal and/or external assessment and audit mechanisms.

-Suppliers must provide all reasonable cooperation with any verification activity linked to this Code, including ensuring relevant documentation and data is held for as long as required by the Group and/ or relevant laws and the granting of independent access to relevant personnel, sites, documentation and data.
+Suppliers must provide all reasonable cooperation with any verification activity linked to this Code (whether carried out by the Group or by third parties engaged by the Group), including ensuring relevant documentation and data is held for as long as required by the Group and/or applicable laws, and the granting of independent access to relevant personnel, sites, documentation and data.

 Such cooperation shall be discussed and agreed to by the BAT and the Supplier, to ensure that it is performed within working hours and that reasonable notice is given in advance.